Lindsay and Sidney Greenbush: Careers

 From 1974 through 1982 they alternated the role of Carrie Ingalls in the television series Little House on the Prairie, although were credited as Lindsay Sidney Greenbush, with the implication that a single actor played the role.
 In the episode "The Godsister", first broadcast on December 18, 1978, both twins appear together when Carrie creates a make-believe friend because her family is too busy to spend time with her.
 The twins did not appear in the final season of the series as the plot line had Carrie's family (with the exception of sister Laura and her husband Almanzo) move away from Walnut Grove, Minnesota, the series' location.

 Post-Little House

 In 1983, Lindsay guest starred in a Matt Houston episode as an abuse victim.
-Sidney starred in the film Hambone and Hillie in 1983.
+Sidney starred in the film Hambone and Hillie that same year.
 The twins starred in commercials for, among others, Doublemint gum, Mattel Toys, and Kentucky Fried Chicken.
-The twins decided to retire from acting and continue their studies at public school.
-They graduated from Santa Monica High in 1988.
+They decided to retire from acting and continue their studies at public school, graduating from Santa Monica High in 1988.